The Stages Of Dementia: Symptoms and Cognitive State

 Whether you are struggling with early symptoms of dementia yourself, or you have a loved one going through dementia or another age-related condition, a licensed therapist can help you navigate this difficult period.

-Benefits of online therapy
+Benefits of online therapy for cognitive decline, behavior, and caregivers

 Online therapy platforms like BetterHelp can be advantageous for those experiencing cognitive decline, in addition to their caregivers, because meeting virtually with a licensed therapist doesn’t usually require anyone to leave their home.
 Depending on the stage of one’s cognitive decline, changes to routine can prove more disruptive than normal.
-Meeting from a secure, familiar location may help a patient with dementia feel more comfortable seeking support.
+Meeting from a safe, familiar location may help a patient with dementia feel more comfortable seeking support.

 Effectiveness of online therapy